 In the case of entrepreneurs, entrepreneurial activity is understood as that which is innovative in nature with a special interest to Spain and can count on a favourable report from the Commercial Office where the investor presents the application for the visa.

 entrepreneur VISA requirements

-In spite of the advantages offered by the Entrepreneur Visa, the Government of Spain demands that the following minimum requirements are met:
+In spite of the advantages offered by the Startup Visa, the Government of Spain demands that the following minimum requirements are met:

 - Not to be found irregularly on Spanish soil;

 - Have no criminal record in Spain nor in the countries where you have resided in the last 5 years;

 - Not to be included as rejectable in the territorial space of countries with which Spain has signed an agreement to this effect;

 - To have a public insurance or a private health insurance;

 - Have sufficient economic resources for themselves and their family members during their period of residence in Spain (2400,00 euros per month for the interested party and 600 euros for each dependent family member) and;

 - Pay the Entrepreneur or startup visa fee.